-We recently had a couple’s baby shower for my brother and sister-in-law.
+We had a couple’s baby shower for my brother and sister-in-law.
 They wanted a small, casual family party.
-With men and kids at the party, we wanted to think of some activities that everyone would enjoy.
+With men and kids at the party, we wanted to think of some activities everyone would enjoy.

 We decided to decorate baby onesies, shirts, and bibs.

 You can use fabric paints, but to save some money acrylic paints work well too.
 Just make sure to get paints that say they work on fabric.